These are photos of my current TR6 pi restoration which I started prior

 to leaving the UK.
 This was a conversion from a Right hand drive to a

 Left hand drive, (makes a change, doesn't it?)
-A TR6 for everyday use
+A TR6 for to use more

 painting.
 The specification will remain (UK/European).

 Good news, at long last my TR6 is finally finished.
 It has an

 ITV (MOT) which will last for 4 years and now has A Spanish Historic